slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 - Examples: "Morning Block" (6–9 AM), "Prime Time" (7–11 PM)
 - Dayparts are represented as Zones within SchedulePlans
-- Content selection is defined directly in Patterns within Zones, not through separate daypart rules
+- Content selection is defined directly by SchedulableAssets placed in Zones, not through separate daypart rules

-## Playlog mechanics
+## Playlist and Playlog mechanics

 ### Rolling horizon

-The full day's playlog is not generated at midnight.
+The full day's playlist/playlog is not generated at midnight.
 Instead, the system uses a rolling horizon approach:

-- Only 3–4 hours of playlog are created at a time
+- Only a few hours of playlist/playlog are created at a time
-- The playlog horizon continuously extends ahead of the current time
+- The horizon continuously extends ahead of the current time
 - This avoids long gaps and unnecessary prep for grid blocks no one is watching
 - Reduces computational overhead while maintaining sufficient lookahead

+**EPG Horizon:** ScheduleDays are resolved 3–4 days in advance (EPG horizon).
+**Playlist/Playlog Horizon:** Playlists and Playlogs are generated with a rolling horizon (few hours ahead).

 ### Content composition

+During playlist generation:

+- SchedulableAssets are resolved to physical Assets
+- VirtualAssets expand into one or more physical Assets
+- Programs expand their asset chains based on play_mode
+- Content is stitched together in exact order with absolute timecodes
+- All timing aligns with the channel's Grid boundaries

 During playlog generation:

-- Content is stitched together in exact order
-- Ad breaks are inserted at designated avails
+- Playlist entries are aligned to MasterClock for synchronized playout
-- Bumpers and interstitials are placed between segments
+- Ad breaks, bumpers, and interstitials are placed in correct sequence
 - Transitions between content items are specified
-- All timing aligns with the master clock
+- All timing aligns with the MasterClock

 ### Asset eligibility

-The playlog builder only considers assets where `state == 'ready'` and `approved_for_broadcast == true`.
-Assets in `new`, `enriching`, or `retired` states are never included in playlog generation.
+The playlist builder only considers assets where `state == 'ready'` and `approved_for_broadcast == true`.
+Assets in `new`, `enriching`, or `retired` states are never included in playlist generation.
+SchedulableAssets that cannot resolve to eligible assets are skipped or fall back to default content.

 ### Skippability and underfills

 When no eligible asset is found for a grid block:

-- **Skippable segments**: If a segment cannot be filled and skipping is allowed, the playlog builder creates a gap event or moves to the next segment
+- **Skippable segments**: If a segment cannot be filled and skipping is allowed, the playlist builder creates a gap entry or moves to the next segment
 - **Underfill handling**: If a grid block is partially filled (e.g., 20 minutes of content in a 30-minute slot), the system may:
-  - Insert a fallback playlog event (e.g., holding pattern, bumper, or error screen)
+  - Insert a fallback playlist entry (e.g., holding pattern, bumper, or error screen)
   - Extend adjacent content if rules permit
   - Leave the gap and notify operators
 - **Operator notification**: All skips, gaps, and underfills are logged and surfaced to operators for review
-- **Fallback events**: The playlog includes explicit fallback events with type indicators (e.g., `event_type: "gap"` or `event_type: "fallback"`) so ChannelManager knows how to handle them
+- **Fallback entries**: The playlist includes explicit fallback entries so Producers know how to handle them

 ## Viewer join behavior